 Settlement of your foundation occurs when the soil around your foundation experiences shrinkage.
 It can also happen when soil was poorly compacted prior to the building of the structure.
 Shrinkage occurs when the soil is dry.
 It shrinks and pulls away from the foundation and this causes there to be a lack of support for the foundation walls.

 If the soil was poorly compacted, the weight of the structure will compress down on the soil and a downward motion of the foundation will occur.
 This can really wreak havoc on brick and masonry in your home.
 In cold areas of our country, there can be fast freezing and thawing of the ground around your foundation.
 This can cause a heaving motion to occur which quickly moves everything above it as well.
 This also can cause problems for brick or masonry.

 We recommend inspecting your brick home or business frequently.
-If you notice changes in the quality of the mortar of the condition of the bricks, if you notice cracking in the mortar or bricks, it would definitely be wise to contact a foundation repair expert.
-My Foundation Repairs can definitely assist you with finding a foundation repair specialist in your area.
-This is the first step in finding a solution for your brick and masonry problems.
-We also recommend keeping your gutters and downspouts in good working order as that keeps water away from your walls to protect your brick and masonry.
+If you notice changes in the quality of the mortar or bricks it would be wise to contact a foundation repair expert.
+My Foundation Repairs can assist you in finding a foundation repair specialist in your area.